pipedaguer/ClasesTech-fellows/Home.md

 Every week we will offer ~10 total office hours for synchronous technical support.
 Please refer to the handbook for guidelines about how and when to use this space.
 These office hours are not necessarily individual -- whoever shows up at at a given time will be attended to by the EIR in a group setting.

 Please note it is REQUIRED that you attend at least 1 hour of office hours before February 26th.
+Additionally, you must RSVP with a "Yes" or "Maybe" so we can understand the expected capacity of each office hour.
+However, please don't let that prevent you from attending an office hour that makes sense at the last minute!

 The available hours are on the fellowship [Google Calendar link](https://calendar.google.com/calendar/u/0?cid=Y19lNjMxNzc2MzJmYTdlNzAwNzI2ZTEyZjllNmU1YWY3MTRkMTIyMTc5MWNlYzk0MGRiYjdhZDJiYmQ2OGYxOTI4QGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20) in the GREEN color.